yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2023/index.md

 Switching to something more interesting, we heard you!
 Despite our previous (deserved) rants about frame generation, we think vendor-agnostic frame generation like FSR3 would be cool to make Pokémon games playable, but the same requisites which prevent us from using
 FSR2, or even DLSS/XeSS for that matter, apply here.
 Games don’t report their motion vector data to the console, since they were never developed to support DLSS.

+There are ways to implement this, we could add one frame of delay and extrapolate data.
+The downside here is that 33ms of delay for 30 FPS games would be utterly disgusting.
+We could guess motion from previous frames, but this would have a very high performance cost.
+Or we could dip our toes into AI, which is completely uncharted waters.
-While coding a generic way to extract motion vector data might be possible, it’s a huge endeavour, so expect it to be a very low priority at the moment.
+As you can see, while coding a generic way to extract motion vector data might be possible, it’s a huge endeavour, so expect it to be a very low priority at the moment.
 We have bigger fires to put out first, after all.
 These are the kind of things Blinkhawk suggests while drunk.